 Given the concerns surrounding packaged food and unhygienic food preparation in restaurants, many parents prefer to take matters into their own hands.
 This requires meticulous planning, but worry not!
 We are here to lend a helping hand.
 To ensure a seamless journey, we have curated a collection of convenient and nutritious travel foods for babies and toddlers.
 Let’s embark on this culinary journey together, making travel an enjoyable experience for both parents and little ones.

-34 Easy Homemade Travel Food Ideas for Babies and Toddlers
+34 Easy Homemade Travel Foods For Babies and Toddlers

-Fresh fruits are one of the best travel foods, being convenient and and hygienic.
+Fresh fruits are one of the best travel foods for babies, being convenient and and hygienic.
 For toddlers, you can just cut up the fruit and feed them.
 For babies, you can mash and puree fruits like papaya, muskmelon, banana or chikoo.
 When ripe enough, they can be easily mashed with just a fork.

 Here is a list of 15 instant porridge powder recipes, all of which require only hot water to be added.